rekalogika/rekalogika.dev/docs/mapper/12-creating-transformer.md

     ): mixed {
         // ...

-        // the delegation to the main transformer
+        // delegating the task of transforming 'someProperty' to the main
+        // transformer
         // highlight-start
         $target->someProperty = $this->getMainTransformer()->transform(
             source: $source->getSomeProperty(),